Hemanthlepcha/Hemanthlepcha/README.md

 -  🔭 Worked on **NLP prject**

-- 🌱 I’m currently learning **Machine learning ☄️, Web development, app development, Full Stack frameworks**

-- 👯 I’m looking to collaborate on **any projects related to webn development**
+- 👯 I’m looking to collaborate on **any projects related to web development, AI and Machine Learning, Blockchain based projects**

 - 💬 Ask me about **JavaScript, NodeJs, GraphQl, JWT, NextJs, React, HTML, CSS, python, Java,AI and Machine Learning**